Konamiman/Z280TechnicalManual/11-Reset.md

 MMU Master Control | 0000 | MMU disabled
 MMU Page Descriptor Register, Page Descriptor Register Pointer | Unaffected

+<a id="table-11-1-effect-of-a-reset-on-z280-mpu-and-mmu-registers"></a>
 _Table 11-1.
 Effect of a Reset on Z280 MPU and MMU Registers_

 <br/>

-The effect of a reset on the on-chip peripherals' programmable registers is shown in Table 11-2.
+The effect of a reset on the on-chip peripherals' programmable registers is shown in [Table 11-2](#table-11-2-effect-of-a-reset-on-z280-on-chip-peripheral-registers).
 The on-chip counter/timers are always disabled by a reset.
 The on-chip DMA channels and UART are also disabled by a reset, unless bootstrap mode is selected (see [Section 9.7](9-On-Chip_Peripherals.md#97-uart-bootstrapping-option)).
 The counter/timers' Time Constant and Count-Time registers are unaffected by a reset.
 The DMA channels' Destination Address, Source Address, and Count registers also are unaffected by a reset, except for DMA Channel 0's Destination Address and Count registers.

 <br/>